nrctkno/CarServiceAPI/README.md

 ## Pending

-- Add exception handler to convert the domain exceptions to HTTP 403 error responses.
 - Car services and service details aggregate / methods.
 - All Entity fields should be value objects (remaining strings/integers): this enables domain-based validation.
 - Unit & Feature Testing